dmlc/gluon-nlp/docs/examples/machine_translation/gnmt.md

-# Google NMT on IWSLT 2015 English-Vietnamese Translation
+# Google Neural Machine Translation

 In this notebook, we are going to train Google NMT on IWSLT 2015 English-Vietnamese Dataset.
 The building prcoess includes four steps: 1) load and process dataset, 2)